Articles

 • The good parts

 Built specifically for volunteer libraries.
 Online catalogue families can search.
 Works on all devices.
-Imports book data automatically, so you don't have to type everything.
+Imports book data automatically, so you do not have to type everything.

 • The not-so-good parts

-Two systems to learn (LibraryThing for cataloguing, TinyCat for circulation). $36/year adds up for volunteer budgets - steeper learning curve with more features than tiny hospices typically need.
+Two systems to learn (LibraryThing for cataloguing, TinyCat for circulation). $36 a year adds up for volunteer budgets - steeper learning curve with more features than tiny hospices typically need.

 • Best for

-Larger hospice libraries (200+ books) who want a professional system and can afford $3/month.
+Larger hospice libraries (200+ books) who want a professional system and can afford $3 a month.

 How to choose the correct option